deya-eldeen/blog/_posts/post/2021-11-26-swift-any-anyobject.md

   - "Objective-C"
 ---

-When working with `Swift`, one of the key decisions you’ll often face is how to represent data types.
-While specificity in defining data types is generally encouraged, `Swift` offers three flexible type options: `Any`, `AnyObject`, and `AnyHashable`.
+When working with Swift, one of the key decisions you’ll often face is how to represent data types.
+While specificity in defining data types is generally encouraged, Swift offers three flexible type options: `Any`, `AnyObject`, and `AnyHashable`.

 <!--more-->